 No, due to the nature of our curriculum you will be automatically registered for classes as you progress in the program.

 No, you will not.
-From the University Library you will have access to numerous online databases and textbooks needed to augment content information from faculty during your courses.
+From the University Library, you will have access to numerous online databases and textbooks needed to augment content information from faculty during your courses.
 The exam preparation materials are integrated into the curriculum and are provided as part of the cost to attend the program.
+Students may elect to purchase additional learning resources.